kayla-manning/election-analysis-2020/posts/intro.md

 # Introduction: Past Presidential Election Results
-## September 11, 2020
+## September 12, 2020

 #### Defining Electoral Swing and Battleground States

-The US Electoral College system places presidential elections in the hands of voters in a select few states, often referred to as swing states.
+Since the Electoral College ultimately decides the outcome of US presidential elections, "swing" or "battleground" states play a pivotal role in electing presidents.
 The notion of electoral swing takes on several definitions that vary by context.
 For example, a state with electoral volatility experiences *swings* in voting patterns between elections.
 Conversely, a state that consistently posts close races could *swing* either way on Election Day.

 For the purpose of this analysis, **electoral swing** focuses on the magnitude of changes in vote share between elections.
 More specifically, this analysis quantifies electoral swing by the change in the Democratic share of the two-party vote from 2012 to 2016:[^1]